-During the investigation phase of this study, focus group interviews were conducted with residents and stakeholders including agency representatives, community leaders, advocates, and elected officials.
+During tase two (Investigation) of this study, focus group interviews were conducted with residents and stakeholders including agency representatives, community leaders, advocates, and elected officials.
 Meetings were held as a series of onehour interviews centering on a single topic.
 Group members were identified by their ability to provide a different perspective and represent a broad spectrum of the community.